Rishabh1991mtu/LLM_RAG_Project/README.md

 3. pip install faiss-cpu sentence-transformers langchain ollama pandas

 ## Usage
-1. Indexing Documents
+1. **Indexing Documents:**
-	-To create a FAISS index from your text and PDF files, follow these steps:
+	- To create a FAISS index from your text and PDF files, follow these steps:
-	-Place your documents in the data/ directory :
+	- Place your documents in the data/ directory :
-	-Run the script create_vector_index.py to index the documents -This will perform the following tasks :
+	- Run the script create_vector_index.py to index the documents
+	- This will perform the following tasks :
-		Split documents into smaller chunks.
+		-Split documents into smaller chunks.
-		Create embeddings using an embedding model (by defualt : all-MiniLM-L6-v2 model) Save the FAISS index in vector_db/faiss_index.index.
+		-Create embeddings using an embedding model (by defualt : all-MiniLM-L6-v2 model) -Save the FAISS index in vector_db/faiss_index.index.
-		Store metadata in Metadata.csv.
+		-Store metadata in Metadata.csv.

-2. Querying the Index and Generating Responses
+2. **Querying the Index and Generating Responses:**
-	-You can query the index by modifying the user_query variable in the RAG_pipeline.py script and running it -user_query = '''What is the name of the candidate?'''
+	- You can query the index by modifying the user_query variable in the RAG_pipeline.py script and running it
+	- user_query = '''What is the name of the candidate?'''
-	-The framework will:
+	- The framework will:
-		Retrieve the most relevant documents based on your query.
+		- Retrieve the most relevant documents based on your query.
-		Use Ollama's LLM to generate a response using the retrieved documents.
+		- Use Ollama's LLM to generate a response using the retrieved documents.

 ## How It Works